GrantMeStrength/retro/Ace/hardware.md

 Thankfully good old [JameCo](https://www.jameco.com) had them (why didn't I check there first?
 No idea.) so they arrived the other day.

 If you want to build your own without the original PCB, [here's the definitive guide](http://jupiter-ace.co.uk/hardware_diy_ace.html).
 As the Ace uses no custom chips at all, it should be "easy".

+If you want to build a new one from a kit, [ask this folks to start making the kit again](https://www.thefuturewas8bit.com/minstrel4th.html).